Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 	3rd person
 	2. How can you tell?
 	The language techniques used, referencing to the surfer as "him" and not "me" or "myself"
+4. Imagery
+	1. There are a range of distinc
 ## My rewrite of the poem
 As I cast off into the blue;
 climbing against the waves, drifting through the spume,